 Credit losses arise from multiple AFCA members that are unable or unwilling to pay debts owing to AFCA.
 In addition to insolvency, the underlying reasons for this condition can vary significantly for each member, so determining whether a credit loss will occur is a key source of uncertainty.
 Under these circumstances, the volume of complaints and the extent of work that is required to resolve these complaints is also uncertain.
 This impacts on the value of credit losses that arise from the non-recovery of complaint fees.

-Note 2: Revenue Surplus/(Deficit) for the periods includes the following items of revenue:
+Note 2: Revenue

+The following table presents the disaggregation of revenue by service category, with the entirety of revenue generated in Australia.
+Surplus/(Deficit) for the periods includes the following items of revenue: